-Squinting, Roman realized he was beginning to be able to make out the alfar’s face in the darkness.
+Squinting, Roman realized he was beginning to make out the alfar’s face in the darkness.
 They really were close, both having plenty of space on either side of them they could spread out to.

 “You mean since Unity…” Leandros began, trailing off.

-Leandros took a deep breath, opened his mouth to speak, then immediately closed it.
+Leandros took a deep breath, opened his mouth to speak, then closed it again.

 “What?”
 Roman prompted.

 “Is that why you did it?”
 Leandros asked.

 “Oh, good.
 Because I’d have followed you anywhere, Roman.
 Magic or not.
 And I would’ve thought you knew that.”

 Unable to face Leandros anymore, Roman rolled onto his back.
 “I do.
 I did.”

 Leandros was quiet again.
 When Roman looked at him, his eyes were downcast, dark lashes fanned across his cheeks.
 “Was it because of what I told you that night?”

-Many times, Roman wished he could have forgotten what Leandros confessed to him that night.
+Many times, Roman wished he could have forgotten that night in Histrios.
 It hurt too much to remember.